LukeShortCloud/rootpages/markdown/openstack.md

 Parameters allow users to input custom variables for Heat templates.

 Options:
 * type = The input type.
-This can be a string, number, JSON, a comma seperated list or a boolean.
+This can be a string, number, JSON, a comma separated list or a boolean.
 * label = String.
 The text presented to the end-user for the fillable entry.
 * description = String.
 Detailed information about the parameter.
 * default = A default value for the parameter.